azaghal/factorio-beyond-vanilla-extended/README.md

     > Shake-up your traditional builds by using inserters that can work at a 90-degree angle, and pick what side of the belt to drop off the items at.

+-   Fluid transfer using bots ([Logistic Tank](https://mods.factorio.com/mod/logistic-tanks))

+    > Move fluids around using robots without barreling and unbarreling using dedicated fluid tank logistic variants.
+Just make sure to install that barrel into the bot itself...

 ### Power Generation